DavSanchez/CaptivePortal/README.md

 ## What is this?
-This is a captive portal service designed to serve as landing page and login process for a CoovaChilli implementation.
+This is a captive portal service designed to serve as landing page and login process for a CoovaChilli hotspot implementation.
 It uses Node.js as the backend and the MediaStream Recording API and the JSON interface provided by CoovaChilli for client management.

+**This is still an unstable version subject to immediate changes!** This is currently being developed as a final project for ULPGC's Degree in Telecommunication Technology Engineering.

 ### How does it work?
-When an user tries to connect
+When an user tries to connect to a network guarded by CoovaChilli a captive portal comes up served by the Node backend.
+This landing page will ask the user for permissions to use their location and microphone.
+If permissions are granted and the Connect button is clicked a 3-second piece of audio will be recorded and sent to the server, with the user location in its name.
+When this audio is received by the node server, the captive portal will ask the server for the credentials with which it will connect that user to CoovaChilli through its JSON interface.
+Once the credentials are received the captive portal attempts the login process to give network access to the user.

 ## How can I try this on my machine?